7diogo-luis/ZIRCON/README.md

 ## ZIRCON Auxiliary Data File (.zad)

 ### General rules
-1. The filename must have no white spaces and be equal to the filename of the corresponding **.zlt** and **.zlg** files.
-It should be the station's abbreviation, for ease of use
+1. The filename must have no white spaces.
+It should be the station's abbreviation, for ease of use.
+The filename must be equal to the filename of the corresponding **.zlt** and **.zlg** files
 2. No trailing or leading spaces
 3. No empty lines, except for last line
 4. Keyword arguments are separated by whitespaces